 Before you decide which debts you should pay when you should fully understand your debt.
 Sticking to the “student loans vs. credit cards” topic of discussion, you can break down each debt into parts.
 When you look at your student loans, for instance, most loan companies provide a breakdown of payment towards interest and payment towards the loan itself.

 For student loans you’ll be paying between 3 and 5 percent interest (closer to 7 percent if you are paying off graduate loans).
+If you have multiple student loans then you have to contend with multiple interest rates which is why many institutions will consolidate student loans in most situations.
 Interest rates on credit cards, however, are much steeper.
 The average credit card interest rate sits around 20 percent (four times as much or more than student loans).
 Because of this, you’ll want to pay off your credit card faster than the student loan debt.

 How to Prioritize Paying Off Your Debt

 There’s not really anything such as “good debt” but not all debt was created equal, which means each type of debt should be prioritized.
 Here’s how you should tackle your debt: